 With Tall Tweets you can import a Google Slideshow, set the duration for each slide (as well as some other options), and then create and download an animated GIF version of your slideshow.
 This can be used with many Google Slides projects to export the final product.

-There are many tools that can make animated GIFs, but it is always helpful to find one that is free and super easy to use.
-See below for detailed directions on how to use this great tool…
+Many tools to make animated GIFs are available, but it is always helpful to find one that is free and super easy to use.
+See below for detailed directions on how to use this great tool.

 - Select the slide you want to last longer.